fs-feup/autonomous-systems/docs/tutorials/environment_setup/ros2_docker_vscode_coding_environment.md

 #### Extra for Windows

 Run Xlaunch from the start menu and perform the initial configuration.
-Make sure to save to configuration file before you click finish.
+Make sure to save to the configuration file before you click finish.
 Save it to one of the following locations: ```%appdata%\Xming %userprofile%\Desktop %userprofile%```

 [example of usage](https://www.youtube.com/watch?v=BDilFZ9C9mw)

 ### Docker Setup

+This step goes over how to set up a docker dev container as a development environment for our project.
+For more information on docker, there is a [tutorial further ahead](https://github.com/fs-feup/autonomous-systems/blob/main/docs/tutorials/docker-tutorial.md) in the startup guide that links some content for education on the topic.

-Create a .devcontainer folder in the root of this repository and add a devcontainer.json and Dockerfile to this .devcontainer folder.
+Create a ".devcontainer" folder in the root of this repository and add a "devcontainer.json" and "Dockerfile" to this .devcontainer folder (names and extensions as mentioned).
 Additionally, you need to create a cache folder in which you can cache the build and install folders for different ROS 2 distros.
 Make sure to create the distro, build, log, and install folders.

 ```ssh
 project_root
 ├── cache